 The Ordinance further provides that vesting of enemy property with the Custodian will mean that all rights, titles and interests in the property will vest with the Custodian.
 No laws and customs governing succession will be applicable to these properties.

-Divestment: The 1968 Act provided that the central government may order for an enemy property to be divested from the Custodian and returned to the owner or other person.
-The Ordinance replaces this provision, and allows enemy property to be returned to the owner only if an aggrieved person applies to the government, and the property is found not to be an enemy property.
+Divestment: The 1968 Act provided that the central government may order for an enemy property to be divested from the Custodian and returned to the owner or another person.
+The Ordinance replaces this provision and allows the enemy property to be returned to the owner only if an aggrieved person applies to the government, and the property is found not to be an enemy property.

-Power of sale: The 1968 Act permitted sale of enemy property by the Custodian only if it was in the interest of preserving the property, or to secure maintenance of the enemy or his family in India.
+The power of sale: The 1968 Act permitted a sale of enemy property by the Custodian only if it was in the interest of preserving the property, or to secure maintenance of the enemy or his family in India.
 The Ordinance expands this power, and allows the Custodian to sell or dispose of enemy property.
-The Custodian may do this within a time period specified by the central government, irrespective of any court judgements to the contrary.
+The Custodian may do this within a time period specified by the central government, irrespective of any court judgments to the contrary.

-Transfers by enemies: The 1968 Act prohibited transfer of enemy property by an enemy if: (i) it was against public interest, or (ii) to evade vesting of property in the Custodian.
-The Ordinance removes this provision, and prohibits all transfers by enemies.
+Transfers by enemies: The 1968 Act prohibited a transfer of enemy property by an enemy if: (i) it was against the public interest, or (ii) to evade vesting of property in the Custodian.
+The Ordinance removes this provision and prohibits all transfers by enemies.
 Further, it renders transfers that had taken place before or after the commencement of the 1968 Act as void.

 Jurisdiction of courts: The Ordinance bars civil courts and other authorities from entertaining cases against enemy properties.
 However, it allows a person aggrieved by an order of the central government to appeal to the High Court, regarding whether a property is enemy property.
 Such an appeal will have to be filed within 60 days (extendable up to 120 days).